NoeliaCI/Hangman-Game/README.md

   - Play - takes the user to the category screen.
   - Rules - takes the user to the rules screen.
   - Both buttons play a sound effect when clicked.
-- The home screen also contains a name form that, when filled, personalizes the result message.
+- The home screen also contains a name form that, when filled, personalises the result message.

 ![home screen image](/assets/documentation/features/home-screen.png)